Jelmerro/carafe/README.md

 Wine is the only dependency of carafe and it can even do some management tasks without wine installed (such as remove, info and list).
 Creating and starting the carafes is done by wine, and won't work without it installed.

-By default carafe will look for the commands: wine, wineboot and winecfg.
-All of these should automatically be set when installing wine using the package manager. carafe will show a warning when wine or the other commands are not found, and offer instructions to resolve the problem.
+carafe will show a warning when the 'wine' command is not found, and offer instructions to resolve the problem.
-For other installation methods an alias might be needed, or you can configure the wine location in the config file.
+For some installation methods an alias might be needed, or you can configure the wine location in the config file.
-You can manually edit the `~/.carafe/config.json` to change the default wine command locations.
+You can manually edit the `~/.carafe/config.json` to change the default wine command location.
 It might be needed to create the config file, as it normally will only be stored when links or special arch types are used.
+The config file also accepts a 'winetricks' field for setting the winetricks location/path separately.

 ### Logging

 No wine commands executed by carafe will show any output in the terminal.
 The commands will store the log of the latest executed command as `~/.carafe/<carafe_name>/log`. carafe does not keep a history of all the logs, only the latest one is stored.

+### Wine related files

+Wine will create menu shortcuts in `~/.local/share/applications`, and store the icons for them in `~/.local/share/icons`.
+The location `~/.local/share/desktop-directories` will also be used, along with `~/.config/menus` for menu related files.

+These directories are automatically filled with files by wine, carafe does not create, modify or remove them.

+carafe stores all configuration and the prefixes in `~/.carafe`, which will automatically be deleted when all carafes are removed.

 ## License